nealfennimore/google-api-node-express/README.md

 ## Get Access Token

-Generate an access token and use that to use authenticated API requests.
+Generate an access token and use it for authenticated API requests.

 ```js
 const jwt = require('jsonwebtoken');